Anotherbreath/Cypress/README.md

-Tests that I do to explore Cypres
+Tests that I do to explore Cypress